atlassian/data-center-helm-charts/reference-infrastructure/storage/aws/LOCAL_STORAGE.md

                 - ap-southeast-2a
 ```

-Note that the use of node affinity.
+Note the use of node affinity.
 Because the EBS volume is created in `ap-southeast-2a` only a node in the same `AZ` can consume this persistent volume.

-**2. Create Persistent Volume Claim**
+#### 2. Create Persistent Volume Claim
 ```yaml
 apiVersion: v1
 kind: PersistentVolumeClaim